aisland-dao/dex/README.md

 # Aisland Crosschain Dex
-This package is a simple Dex crosschain as you can test from:
+This package is a simple Dex crosschain.
+You can check the installed version here:
 [https://dex.aisland.io](https://dex.aisland.io)
 under the hood, it uses the great [0x protocol](https://0x.org)